 Lance’s earliest musical experience was established while growing up in the Baptist Church.
 His connection with spirituality and music has endured.
 In 2000 to 2006 Lance served as Director of Instrumental Music at Fountain Baptist Church in Summit, NJ.
 Between 2006 and 2013, while living in Massachusetts, Lance served as Minister of Music for Andover Baptist Church in Andover MA, leading worship services with gospel and sometimes jazz music.
 In 2002 he released Psalm, the first of four Cds featuring original songs, and jazz arrangements of hymns and Spirituals.

-Lance’s most recent teaching work has included woodwind instructor for Covenant Christian Academy in Peabody, MA, director of the Phillips Academy Gospel Choir in Andover MA, and Berklee’s Saxophone Weekend for the Berklee College of Music summer program where Lance teaches a master class, group lessons for saxophone, jazz theory, improvisation and ensemble.
+As an educator Lance's recent teaching work has included woodwind instructor for Covenant Christian Academy in Peabody, MA, director of the Phillips Academy Gospel Choir in Andover MA, and Berklee’s Saxophone Weekend for the Berklee College of Music summer program where Lance taught master classes, group lessons, jazz theory, improvisation and ensemble.
+Currently Lance is part of the faculty for the Jazz At Lincoln Center educational department working with it's outreach program for youth throughout New York City.

 VIRT2007NL | Virtuoso Tenor Saxophone, Unlacquerred